 Once you have allowed your pool water to properly filter out and re-circulate, retest once again.
-This will let you know if you have to carry out any further treatment.
+This will let you know if you must carry out any further treatment.
 Caustic Soda is another swimming pool chemical that is used to raise the pH in pools and spas.

 This chemical is sometimes added to swimming pools by means of a chemical feeder pump that is controlled automatically.

-If your pH remains low, you may have to raise your total alkalinity in order to stabilize them.
-The table below gives you a pretty good idea on how to go about raising your pH levels in your pool or spa.
+If your pH remains low, you may have to raise your total alkalinity to stabilize them.
+The table below gives you a promising idea on how to go about raising your pH levels in your pool or spa.